 2 – PicMonkey:

 The first thing PicMonkey greets you with is a tremendously attractive user interface.
-It does not grab a traditional Photoshop-like design, but instead goes for a image-heavy interface which does not take much time to get used to.
-The main focus here is on effects, but basic editing options like cropping, resizing, adding text and frames etc. are of course present in it.
+It does not grab a traditional Photoshop-like design but instead goes for an image-heavy interface which does not take much time to get used to.
+The main focus here is on effects, but basic editing options like cropping, resizing, adding text and frames, etc. are of course present in it.
 This browser-based service even lets you create collages out of your photographs if you’re interested.
 And its fun effects like those of blood splats and more help you create wacky images to post on social networking sites as well.
-A premium version which you can purchase expands its horizons furthermore, but we’d advise you to try the free version first to know if it suits your needs.
+A premium version that you can purchase expands its horizons furthermore, but we’d advise you to try the free version first to know if it suits your needs.

 3 – GIMP:

 Now, this offering is not exactly like Pixlr, in the sense that’s it is downloadable software rather than being an online editing tool.
 But nonetheless, it’s free and easy to use which is what will appeal to most people who’ve come here.
 It offers Photoshop-level image-editing capabilities and does not charge you a penny for them.
 This marvelous software can be used by you for photo retouching, online batch processing, mass production image rendering, image format converting and more.
 Its name stands for GNU Image Manipulation Program, and it can be grabbed for Linux, Mac, and Windows systems now.